rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 The use-cases above are similar to those for a SQL algebraizer.
 Many SQL implementations
 1. translate the surface language into bare-bones expressions in a closed relational algebra, free of original syntax
 2. run the algebraic expressions through symbolic optimizers, which often rearrange the expressions completely
-2. incrementally extend the system by composing new optimization
+2. incrementally extend the system by composing new optimizations
 3. translate optimized expressions into commands for local and distributed servers

 +++